glorialulu/TSNet/docs/transient.rst

 Transient Simulation
 ---------------------------------

-After the steady state calculation is completed, TSNet adopts the Method of Characteristics (MOC) for solving governing transient flow equations.
+After the initial conditions are obtained, TSNet adopts the Method of Characteristics (MOC) for solving governing transient flow equations.
 A transient simulation can be run using the following code: